MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshooting-mode-scenarios.md

 1. Go to **Task Manager** > **Details** tab to confirm that `MsMpEng.exe` is the reason behind the high CPU usage.
 Also check to see if a scheduled scan is currently underway.

-2. Run ProcMon during the CPU spike for around five minutes, and then review the ProcMon log for clues.
+2. Run [Process Monitor](troubleshoot-performance-issues.md#capture-process-logs-using-process-monitor) (ProcMon) during the CPU spike for around five minutes, and then review the ProcMon log for clues.

 3. When the root cause is determined, turn on troubleshooting mode.